The Air Out There: Michael Jordan's Baseball Career and the Card That Started It All

 For decades, the inserts floated around the hobby for a few bucks apiece, with people knowing there were still an untold number of packs that might contain more of them.
 But even when it wasn't carrying much value, the oddity of a basketball star and cultural icon on a baseball card has always made it stand out as something worth having in a collection.

-The future of Upper Deck's Jordan card
+The future of the Michael Jordan Upper Deck baseball card

 Chart tracking 1985 Michael Jordan Game-Worn Jordan 1 price from Dec.
 2011 to Feb.
 2022.